Understanding Your Pathology Report: Breast Cancer

 Stage of the Tumor

 The staging system most commonly used for breast cancers is the American Joint Committee on Cancer (AJCC) staging system.
 This system utilizes the extent of the primary tumor (Tis-4), the absence or presence of cancer in the lymph nodes (N0-3), and the existence of metastasis (M0 or 1) to assign a TNM rating, which corresponds to a stage.
-See below for the full staging system.
+See All About Breast Cancer for the full staging system.

 Some pieces of the report are used to determine the stage of the cancer and most pieces play a role in deciding what treatment is needed.
 By understanding the basics of the report, you will be better able to discuss your treatment options with your healthcare team.